GameStar

 GameStar is a monthly-released PC gaming magazine in Germany.
 It is the best-selling German-language magazine focused on PC gaming and it also hosts the largest video gaming-related portal in the German-speaking internet.

+GameStar.de is the largest PC gaming web portal in the German-speaking internet and one of the largest web portals in the entirety of the German-speaking internet.
+The magazine also comes with a DVD, which features Demos, Mods, video-reviews as well as a full retail version of a videogame.

 Content

-The print magazine features the following content: